Nexian

-Nexian is an Indonesian mobile phone company which was acquired by Spice Group in 2011.
-Started in 2006 by Martono Jayakusuma.
-They were the first local brand who achieved 100,000 locally produced handset in 6 month.
-It has the fourth largest market share with 5% of mobile phones in Indonesia.
-Nexian creates mostly QWERTY mobile phones.
-They sell smartphones with multi SIM cards in-one on budget markets.
+Nexian was an Indonesian mobile phone company that was started in 2006 by Martono Jayakusuma.
+It was the first local brand to achieve 100,000 locally produced mobile phones in six months.
+It had the fourth largest market share with 5% of mobile phones in Indonesia.
+Nexian created mostly QWERTY mobile phones.
+The company sold smartphones with multi SIM cards in-one on budget markets.

+Nexian was acquired by Spice Group in 2011.

 Products

 Android

 Nexian Android A890 Journey is Nexian's first Android smartphone.
 It has a single SIM card slot.
 The Nexian Journey NX-A890 debuted at the Indonesia Cellular Show (ICS) in 2011.

 Nexian Android A891 Ultra Journey Single GSM.
 The Nexian Journey NX-A891 debuted at the Indonesia Cellular Show (ICS) in 2011.

 Nexian Android A892 Cosmic Journey dual GSM.
 The Nexian Journey NX-A892 debuted at the Indonesia Cellular Show (ICS) in 2011.

 Nexian Tablet Android A7500 Genius.
 The Nexian Journey NX-A7500 debuted at the Indonesia Cellular Show (ICS) in 2011.